Willa Cather Birthplace: Architecture

 The vernacular building is a simple two-story log house.
 The rear portion of the home features a two-story frame ell extending from the center.
 The facade has three windows on the first floor and five windows on the second.
 All of the facade windows feature louvered blinds.
 Doors are located on the western and eastern ends of the home's facade with a simple porch attached to the western entrance.
 The original portion of the home includes the three bays on the eastern end.
 A chimney was attached to the western end of the original portion before the later extension.
 The chimney was incorporated into the building and the smokestack is now only visible above the roof ridge.
 The gable roof is covered with standing seam sheet metal with box cornices at the eaves.
 Most of the exterior walls are covered with weatherboards with the remaining sections covered with asbestos shingles.
 The underpinning of the home is made of fieldstone.
-Sadly, as of December 2019, the home is in a severely dilapidated condition.
-Before long it will be beyond saving.

 Each floor of the home's main section contains two large rooms while the rear ell has one large room on each floor.
 The ell's first floor room contains the kitchen.
 Many of the original details are still intact in the main section of the house such as the flooring, stairwell, and batten doors.
 The staircase features square balusters and a square newel.
 A dilapidated two-story kitchen and servants' house, possibly built in the 1930s or 1940s, is located behind the home.